 This failure kicked off the chain reaction of errors/mistakes because when profit is not correctly defined, income is not correctly defined, and then saving is not correctly defined.
 By consequence, all I=S models, including the long-lived workhorse IS-LM, are logically defective (2014).
 Since the days when Keynes wrote down his faulty syllogism, the representative economist realized nothing.

 Keynes's economy is still not simple enough.
-First of all, the two sectors have to be reduced to the pure consumption economy.
+First of all, the two sectors have to be reduced to the pure production-consumption economy.
 This alters the foundational formalism.
-The most elementary economic configuration, i.e. the pure consumption economy, is defined by:
+The most elementary economic configuration, i.e. the pure production-consumption economy, is defined by:

 (i) Yw=WL wage income Yw is equal to wage rate W times working hours L, (ii) O=RL output O is equal to productivity R times working hours L, (iii) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.